Cute Is What We Aim For

-Cute Is What We Aim For is an American rock band from Buffalo, New York.
-The band formed in 2005 and has since released two albums: The Same Old Blood Rush with a New Touch and Rotation.
-The band was previously signed with record label Fueled by Ramen for their two releases.
+Cute Is What We Aim For was an American pop-punk band from Buffalo, New York.
+Formed in 2005, they have released two albums: The Same Old Blood Rush with a New Touch (2006) and Rotation (2008).
+They were signed to record label Fueled by Ramen for their two releases.

 History

-Early years and signing with Fueled by Ramen (2001–05)
+Early years and signing with Fueled by Ramen (2001–2005)

 The original members of Cute Is What We Aim For were childhood friends.
 When the band was formed in January 2005, the members were still in their teenage years.
 Since the band's inception, it has been subject to several line-up changes.
+The group initially started as a quintet, but soon cut down to four members: vocalist Shaant Hacikyan, guitarist/pianist Jeff Czum, drummer Tom Falcone and bassist/guitarist Fred Cimato.
+Hacikyan and Czum were playing in a different band called Cherry Bing and a New Hope, while Falcone and Cimato played in another, before coming together.
+The band's name came from Hacikyan who wanted something that's "gotta be Cute."
+It was also adopted as "an homage to a friend."
 Shortly after forming in January 2005, Cute Is What We Aim For began releasing demos through Myspace and PureVolume, which helped the band gain initial exposure.
-Guitarist Jeff Czum said their success was brought about by Hawthorne Heights' street team: "Literally overnight we got like 10,000 fans on Myspace and started to get attention from labels."
+"Teasing To Please" was the first demo the band had ever recorded.
+Czum said their success was brought about by Hawthorne Heights' street team: "Literally overnight we got like 10,000 fans on Myspace and started to get attention from labels."

 In the following months, the group continued to record and play shows, increasing their fan base and declining advances from record labels.
+In the spring of 2005, they won PureVolume's online Battle of the Bands competition, earning them a spot at that year's Bamboozle Festival.
+The group joined Rookie of the Year and Dave Melillo on tour in 2005.
+Following the tour, they headed to New York City to record some demos with Shep Goodman in July.
+During the recording session, they re-wrote a lot of the bass parts as their original bassist Donnie Arthur had left the band with Cimato taking over that position.
+Arthur went on to join the New Tragic, alongside members of From First to Last and Maylene and the Sons of Disaster in April 2006, before forming his own band Talking in My Sleep.
 On November 29, it was announced that the band had signed to Fueled by Ramen after their founder John Janick listened to their New York City recording sessions in July.